rcrews/docs-website/runtime/7.0.0/howto-compute.md

     description: >-
       Provides information about ResourceManager High Availability.
 It also describes the work preserving recovery process.

   - title: Monitoring Clusters and Apache Hadoop YARN Applications
     url: yarn-monitoring-clusters-applications/index.html
     description: >-
       Describes how to monitor clusters, queues, applications, services, flow activities, and nodes using YARN web user interface and Cloudera Manager.

   - title: Using Cloud Credentials with Apache Hadoop YARN
     url: yarn-using-cloud-credentials/index.html
     description: >-
       Describes how to access data stored in a cloud service for applications that use YARN.

+  - title: Managing Apache ZooKeeper
+    url: managing-zookeeper/index.html
+    description: >-
+      Provides information about adding and managing the Apache ZooKeeper service and replacing an Apache ZooKeeper role.

+  - title: Authenticating Apache ZooKeeper
+    url: zookeeper-authentication/index.html
+    description: >-
+      Describes the configuration of the ZooKeeper server and the ZooKeeper client shell for Kerberos authentication.
+It also describes the verification of the ZooKeeper authentication.
 ---
 Apache YARN manages resources for the applications running on your cluster by allocating resources through scheduling,  limiting CPU usage,